 Despite all the difficulties and uncertainties caused by the pandemic, BBK continued to maintain a very robust liquidity position and inject liquidity in the markets in which it operates to support the domestic economies and its customers at such a critical time.
-The consolidated Liquidity Coverage Ratio (LCR) and the Net Stable Funding Ratio (NSFR) remain very comfortable at 289.7% and 134.2% respectively as of end of 2020, well above the CBB's reduced limit of 80% and the standard limit of 100%.
-Moreover, other liquidity indicators, such as the ratio of net loans and advances/customer deposits, continued to be at very solid levels.
-Prudent liquidity management is of utmost importance for BBK and liquidity is managed on a very dynamic, yet conservative basis.
+The consolidated Liquidity Coverage Ratio (LCR) and the Net Stable Funding Ratio (NSFR) remain at a very comfortable position of 323.7% and 136.9% respectively as of 31 December 2021, well above the CBB's reduced limit of 80% and the standard limit of 100%.
+Moreover, other liquidity indicators, such as the ratio of net loans and advances to customer deposits, continued to be at very solid levels.
+Prudent liquidity management is of utmost importance for BBK, which is managed on a very dynamic, yet conservative basis.

 The Group is keen to maintain strong capitalisation to support future strategic plans.
 The Group's policy is to maintain a strong capital base to preserve investors, creditors and market confidence and to sustain the future development of the business.
-As of the end of 2020, the Group maintained a healthy level of capital adequacy ratio (CAR) of 21.8% compared to CBB's minimum threshold for domestic systematically important banks (D-SIB) of 14.0%.
+As of 31 December 2021, the Group maintained a healthy level of Capital Adequacy Ratio (CAR) at 23.6% compared to CBB's minimum threshold for domestic systematically important banks (D-SIB) of 14.0%.